Tuo018/Stage_TER/journal5.md

 ```
 ssh-keygen -t rsa
 ```
+Continue about *Grid5000*
 ***
 # Vendredi 02 Mars
 Review

 **Batsim**
-A batch scheduler simulator(jobs and resources Management)
+A batch scheduler simulator(jobs and resources Management)</br>
+**Colmet**
+A monitoring tool to collect metrics about jobs running in a distributed environnement